Animal attacks in Latin America: Reptiles

 Black caiman (Melanosuchus niger) The black caiman is a large crocodilian—one of the largest in the Americas—measuring up to 6 m in length, and weighing up to 300 kg.
 The species occurs in the rivers and lakes of the Amazon Basin, and south to the Pantanal region into northern Argentina.
-Attacks are uncommon, despite the caiman's grumpy nature, with most incidences affecting fisherman and rural villagers who swim or bathe in caiman-inhabited waterways; in 2010, a 11-year-old boy died from a black caiman attack.
+Attacks are uncommon, despite the caiman's grumpy nature, with most incidences affecting fisherman and rural villagers who swim or bathe in caiman-inhabited waterways; in 2010, an 11-year-old boy died from a black caiman attack.
 The spectacled caiman (Caiman crocodilus) also has been reported to occasionally attack humans in South America.
 In the sixteen-year period from 2000 to 2016, just 23 fatal attacks by black caiman were recorded, mainly in the Amazon Basin.